jefferybennett/labs/AzureIoTDay1/README.md

 If you're a Visual Studio user and don't plan to leverage its many other development capabilities, SQL Management Studio is a simpler tool to leverage.
 I recommend it even if you're using Visual Studio as well.
 - The Power BI Desktop app is optional.
 This tutorial, however, will show how dashboards and reports can be created within the Power BI web portal.
+You can download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=45331).

 ## Create the Azure Resource Group
 Azure Resource Group's provide a number of useful capabilities.
 One of the primary is to organize your Azure service instances into